shisinbin/workday-scheduler/README.md

 ## Credits

 [ChatGPT](https://chat.openai.com) is pretty amazing (but also scarily depressing?).
-Using it helped to quickly answer questions on how to do some of the basic specific things and thus saved some time with scrolling through and searching the [jQuery docs](https://api.jquery.com/) or [Stack Overflow](https://stackoverflow.com), although the latter two were still needed.
+Using it helped to quickly answer questions on how to do some of the basic specific things and thus saved some time with scrolling through and searching the [jQuery docs](https://api.jquery.com/) or [Stack Overflow](https://stackoverflow.com) posts, although the latter two were still needed.

 Other credits:

 - [GabrielAraujo - powerup/success.wav \[freesound\]](https://freesound.org/people/GabrielAraujo/sounds/242501/)
 - [philberts - trash_fall.wav \[freesound\]](https://freesound.org/people/philberts/sounds/71512/)

-The base HTML and CSS were provided by the course and not created by myself, but they were amended by myself.
+The base HTML and CSS were provided by the course and not created by myself.

 ## License